Aayushi-Sharma24/Face_Emotion_Recognition/README.md

 The model created with CNN layers gave training accuracy of 66.64% and validation accuracy of 66.10% after 50 epochs.

-Drawback- not classifying well on disgust images
+Drawback- not classifying well on disgust images.

 Link of Demo video(working in local) - https://github.com/Aayushi-Sharma24/Face_Emotion_Recognition/blob/main/Face_Emotion_recognition-Working_Demo.mp4